-When you need a bite-sized break from the heat outside, ice skating makes for a funny afternoon for the whole brood.
-Our sunny little isle has two top-notch spots for busting a move on the ice right now, with a third rink at Kallang Leisure Park closed for renovations until further notice (stay tuned for an update!).
-We checked out both for this handy little guide to ‘chilling out’ (sorry, tenuous pun) in Singapore.
+When you need a bite-sized break from the heat outside, ice skating makes for a fun (and sometimes funny!) afternoon for the whole brood.
+Our sunny little isle currently has two top-notch spots for busting a move on the ice right now.
+We checked out both for this handy mini-guide to ‘chilling out’ in Singapore.

 Spanning 1,800 square metres, Singapore’s first Olympic-sized rink offers more than just a casual spin on the ice.
 Whether you’re a wobbly first-timer or a seasoned skater ready for some impressive tricks, they have lessons to meet each skill level.
 If watching ice sports gives you a rush, they also regularly host tournaments for hockey, broomball, speed skating and ice curling.
 Our favourite activity here?
 Two words: DISCO SKATING.
 The rink heats up with a skate party every Friday and Saturday night, where you can glide to flashing lights and groovy tunes.

-What to bring: Bringing your own skates isn’t allowed, but do remember to wear cushion-y socks – renting a pair costs $6 (almost as much as admission!).
+What to bring: Bringing your own skates isn’t allowed, but do remember to wear cushioned socks – renting a pair costs $6 (almost as much as admission!).

 Price: $15 (child), $16.50 (student), and $17.50 (adult) for two-hour sessions.
 Skate rental is included.

 Location: 5 Stadium Walk (close to Stadium MRT on the Circle Line)

 For more helpful tips, head to our Living in Singapore section.